axie2/a3-AriannaXie/README.md

-- **Design Achievement 2**: CRAP Design Principles Which element received the most emphasis (contrast) on each page?
-How did you use proximity to organize the visual information on your page?
-What design elements (colors, fonts, layouts, etc.) did you use repeatedly throughout your site?
-How did you use alignment to organize information and/or increase contrast for particular elements.
-Write a paragraph of at least 125 words *for each of four principles* (four paragraphs, 500 words in total).
+- **Design Achievement 2**: CRAP Design Principles
 ![Application Overview](./readme_images/ApplicationOverview.png)

 ***Contrast***
 In my application, I used contrast in the colors and fonts.
 I wanted to make my application coffee-themed, so I wanted to stick with a color palette that fit the theme.
 Initially, I decided to go with browns and creams, but I wanted to add more color, so I added fall colors like yellow, green, and red as accent colors.
 To add more contrast to the application, I made the page color dark brown and the sections that sit on the page a lighter brown.
 Furthermore, I used the accent colors for the buttons to add even more contrast to the page and help them stick out.
 Besides the colors, I also added contrast to the fonts.
 I used a serif font for the headings and a sans serif font for the body content.
 I also made the font-size larger for the heading and subheadings to establish a visual hierarchy that way.
 To make the "log out" button stand out, I made the button color white.